Christmas Tea Party: a British inspired Christmas tea party menu, complete with recipes and decor ideas for high tea.

 - mini cupcakes

-Old fashioned Christmas fruit cake is such a traditional British treat around the holidays.
-These days many aren’t fans of it, but if you enjoy it, it is the perfect Christmas-y addition.
+Old fashioned fruit cake is such a traditional British treat around the holidays.
+These days many aren’t fans of it, but if you enjoy it Christmas cakes are the perfect holiday addition to your tea parties menu.

-Another traditional British treat at Christmas is mincemeat tarts.
-I picked some up at the bakery.
-Add an assortment of any of your favourite Christmas cookies.
+Another traditional British treat at Christmas is mince pies.
+I picked up some mincemeat tarts at the bakery.
+Add an assortment of any of your favourite Christmas cookies, like sugar cookies, shortbread, or gingerbread.

-This tea party was so much fun, especially with our English inspired menu and fun pink Christmas decor.
+This tea party was so much fun, especially with our English inspired menu and fun pink color scheme.
+We had such a good time, enjoying good food, and close friends.
+It’s the perfect way to celebrate this Christmas time.

-With a Christmas tea party like this one to enjoy, life really is a party!
+With a Christmas tea party like this one to enjoy, life really is a party.
+Merry Christmas!

 You might also. like our Nutcracker Tea Party here.